ikgrace/Blogging-Application-project/README.md

 # Blogging-Application-project
+MINDS SPACE is a simple blogging application where posts are saved in the local storage for persistency.

+The features include:
-MINDS SPACE is a simple blogging application where posts are saved in the local storage for persistency The posts are saved in an object which is saved in a array It provides the ability to store value by getting anything that is posted and push it to the local storage It also returns the stored value, the time and the date to the dashboard for the user to view
+The posts are saved in an object which is saved in a array It provides the ability to store value by getting anything that is posted and push it to the local storage It also returns the stored value, file, the time and the date to the dashboard for the user to view

 The languages used are: